zhmcclient/zhmc-os-forwarder/docs/intro.rst

   The config file tells the forwarder which HMC to use, and for which CPCs and LPARs it should forward to which syslog servers.

-  Download the :ref:`Example forwarder config file` as ``config.yaml`` and edit that copy according to your environment.
+  Download the :ref:`Example forwarder config file` and edit that copy according to your needs.

   For details, see :ref:`Forwarder config file`.